bridgecrew-perf6/Web-Search-Engine-deployed/README.md

 # Web-Search-Engine-deployed
 ## Depoly this repo to a web with apache2 on Ubuntu(18.04 or above)
+### Please make sure your server has at least 30GB storage and 4GB memory
 ### Update your system
 ```bash
 sudo apt-get update